scikit-hep/awkward/docs-src/how-to-create-arraybuilder.md

 Snapshot
 --------

 To turn an [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) into an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html), call `snapshot`.
-This is an inexpensive operation (may be done multiple times; the builder is unaffacted).
+This is an inexpensive operation (may be done multiple times; the builder is unaffected).

 ```{code-cell}
 array = builder.snapshot()